Yolula Tsawe

-Yolula Tsawe (born 23 June 1992) is a South African professional soccer player who plays as a goalkeeper for SAFA Women's League side TS Galaxy Queens and the South Africa women's national team.
+Yolula Tsawe (born 23 June 1992) is a South African professional soccer player who plays as a goalkeeper for Sasol Women's League side Kaizer Chiefs Ladies and the South Africa women's national team.

+She was the goalkeeper of the tournament at the 2016 and 2019 Sasol League National Championship.

 Club career

 JVW

-In 2016, she joined JVW F.C.
-She was part of the squad that won the Gauteng Sasol Women's League and went on to win their maiden Sasol League National Championship in 2019.
-For her efforts in the team she was named goalkeeper of the tournament.
+In 2016, she joined JVW F.C. and was part of the squad that won the two Gauteng Sasol Women's League in 2016 and 2019 and went on to win their maiden Sasol League National Championship in 2019 after being runners-ups in 2016.
+For her efforts in the team she was named goalkeeper of the tournament in 2016 and 2019 national championships.
 In her final season with the club, she kept 3 clean sheets for the 2022 season.

 TS Galaxy Queens

 In February 2023, she joined SAFA Women's League side TS Galaxy Queens.
 She kept 4 clean sheets in her debut season with the club whilst playing as their second choice keeper.

+Kaizer Chiefs Ladies

+Tsawe was one of the 24 players signed by the newly formed Kaizer Chiefs Ladies in March 2026.

 International career

 Tsawe competed for the South African women's national team at the 2010 African Women's Championship where they won a bronze medal.
 She was also selected for the 2016 Women's Africa Cup of Nations where the team finished in fourth position.